Rohaim137/Rohaim137/README.md

 # 👋 Hi, I'm Muhammad Rohaim, a computer science student at FAST NUCES Lahore.

-📚 Currently learning full stack web development, I'm on a mission to blend theoretical knowledge gained over the years with hands-on experience.
+📚 Currently learning the basics of machine learning, I'm on a mission to blend theoretical knowledge gained over the years with hands-on experience.
 While my project portfolio may be limited for now, I'm a passionate learner eagerly exploring different realms of computer science.

 🌱 As a perpetual student, I'm always seeking opportunities to learn and grow.
 Whether it's mastering new programming languages, understanding algorithms, or exploring the latest tech trends, count me in for the challenge!